 The Computer Forensic Lab

-Cyanre (Pty) Ltd, Cyanre the Computer Forensic Lab was established in 2002 to provide state-of-the-art cyber forensic services to clients who require innovative and cost effective solutions.
-With the expansion of our services the structure of the company had to change and Cyanre – The Computer Forensic Lab was formed in 2006.
+Cyanre (Pty) Ltd, Cyanre the Digital Forensic Lab was established in 2002 to provide state-of-the-art cyber forensic services to clients who require innovative and cost effective solutions.
+With the expansion of our services the structure of the company had to change and Cyanre – The Digital Forensic Lab was formed in 2006.

 We follow forensically correct methodologies, by making use of internationally accepted software and operating procedures.
 This software and procedures are also what the major law enforcement agencies across the globe conforms to.
 These agencies include the FBI, Scotland Yard, US Secret Service as well as South Africa’s own South African Police Service.
 By making use of this sophisticated software and judicially tested procedures, Cyanre is able to place the integrity of all evidence collected, data disseminated and facts placed in front of a judicial body, beyond question.